Virtual thread: Complexity

 Because virtual threads offer parallelism, the programmer needs to be skilled in multi-threaded programming and synchronization.

 Because a blocked virtual thread would block the OS thread it occupies at the moment, much effort must be taken in the runtime to handle blocking system calls.
 Typically, a thread from a pool of spare OS threads is used to execute the blocking call for the virtual thread so that the initially executing OS thread is not blocked.

 Management of the virtual thread stack requires care in the linker and short predictions of additional stack space requirements.

 Implementations

 Google Chrome Browser

 Virtual threads are used to serialize singleton input/output activities and available to developers extending the browser.
 When a virtual thread is executing, it can hop on a different OS thread.

 Go

 Go's goroutines became preemptive with Go 1.4 in 2014 and are a prominent application of virtual threads.

 Java

-Java introduced virtual threads in 2023 with Java 21, with the limitation that any code running on a virtual thread which uses synchronised blocks or native calls will become pinned to its carrier OS thread.
+Java introduced mostly preemptive virtual threads in 2023 with Java 21, with the limitation that any code running on a virtual thread which uses synchronised blocks or native calls will become pinned to its carrier OS thread.
 The former limitation was fixed in Java 24.